initcron/book-puppet-fundamentals/zero-to-puppet/chapters/index.md

-# Welcome to Chef Bootcamp by School of Devops
+# Welcome to Puppet Bootcamp by School of Devops

-This is a Lab Guide which goes along with the Zero to Docker Course by School of Devops.
+This is a Lab Guide which goes along with the Zero to Puppet Course by School of Devops.

 For information about the devops trainign courses visit [schoolofdevops.com](http://schoolofdeovps.com).